-Do you fear you off-put your readers (or audience) with a cool, bristly or terse sounding tone?
-If so, you’re not alone; many business communicators struggle with engaging their audiences and often, the wrong tone turns off people the most.
+Do you fear you off-put your readers (or audience) with a cool, aloof or terse sounding tone?
+If so, you’re not alone.
+Many business communicators struggle with engaging their audiences and often, the wrong tone turns off people the most.
 Read on to find five ways to help hook (and retain) your audience with something simple to tweak: how we sound.

 Start off with a warm greeting

-When I coach clients and read correspondence from CEOs and other higher ups, I’m often struck by how few remember to simply greet their audience warmly.
+When I coach clients and read announcements from CEOs and other higher ups, I’m often struck by how few remember to simply greet their audience warmly.
 Consider the following options for written greetings:

 - No greeting at all.